saul/fsharp-type-safety-talk/slides.md

 type EmailAddress = EmailAddress of string
 ```

-This is another instance of a union type introduced earlier, but with just a **single case**.
+This is another instance of a _discriminated union_ introduced earlier, but with just a **single case**.

 --